zth/bs-tailwind-ppx/README.md

 # bs-tailwind

-_Just an experiment_.
+_Just an experiment, unusable as of now_.
 Requires BuckleScript 6.

 ## Idea